Generation Alpha: Europe

 In France, while year-long mandatory military service for men was abolished in 1996, all citizens between 17 and 25 years of age must still participate in the Defense and Citizenship Day, when they are introduced to the French Armed Forces, and take language tests.
-In 2019, President Emmanuel Macron introduced something similar to mandatory military service, but for teenagers, as promised during his presidential campaign.
+In 2019, President Emmanuel Macron introduced a similar mandatory service program for teenagers, as promised during his presidential campaign.
 Known as the Service National Universel or SNU, it is a compulsory civic service.
-Though it does not explicitly involve military training, it does require recruits to spend four weeks at a camp where they participate in a variety of activities designed to teach practical skills, personal discipline and a greater understanding of the French political system and society.
-The aim of this program is to promote national cohesion and patriotism, and to encourage interaction among young people of different backgrounds, something mandatory military service used to do.
+Though it does not explicitly involve military training, it requires recruits to spend four weeks at a camp where they participate in a variety of activities designed to teach practical skills, personal discipline and a greater understanding of the French political system and society.
+The aim of this program is to promote national cohesion and patriotism, and to encourage interaction among young people of different backgrounds.
 The SNU is due to become mandatory for all French 16 to 21 year olds by 2026.

+In 2023, the French government announced a two-billion-euro plan to promote biking in the country.
+This includes an initiative to train all primary school children on how to ride a bicycle.

 North America

 In 2018, the American Academy of Pediatrics released a policy statement summarizing progress on developmental and neurological research on unstructured time spent by children, colloquially 'play', and noting the importance of playtime for social, cognitive, and language skills development.
 This is because to many educators and parents, play has come to be seen as outdated and irrelevant.
 In fact, between 1981 and 1997, time spent by children on unstructured activities dropped by 25% due to increased amounts of time spent on structured activities.
 Unstructured time tended to be spent on screens at the expense of active play.
-The statement encourages parents and children to spend more time on "playful learning," which reinforces the intrinsic motivation to learn and discover and strengthens the bond between children and their parents and other caregivers.
-It also helps children handle stress and prevents "toxic stress," something that hampers development.
+The statement encourages parents and children to spend more time on "playful learning", which reinforces the intrinsic motivation to learn and discover and strengthens the bond between children and their parents and other caregivers.
+It also helps children handle stress and prevents "toxic stress", something that hampers development.
 Dr. Michael Yogman, the lead author of the statement, noted that play does not necessarily have to involve fancy toys; common household items would do as well.
 Moreover, parents reading to children also counts as play, because it encourages children to use their imaginations.

 In 2019, psychiatrists from Quebec launched a campaign advocating the creation of courses on mental health for primary schoolchildren in order to teach them how to handle a personal or social crisis, and to deal with the psychological impact of the digital world.
 According to the Association des médecins psychiatres du Québec (AMPQ), this campaign focuses on children born after 2010, that is, Generation Alpha.
 In addition to the AMPQ, this movement is backed by the Fédération des médecins spécialistes du Québec (FMSQ), the Quebec Pediatric Association (APQ), the Association des spécialistes en médecine préventive du Québec (ASMPQ) and the Fondation Jeunes en Tête.